keenanpayne/keenanpayne.com/_posts/2020-06-15-do-you-set-deadlines-or-do-clients.md

 There are times when the client needs to set a deadline, and you will need to meet that deadline if you accept the project.
 However, in my experience, the deadlines that a client has rarely fall under the category of "hard deadline" or "soft deadline", but instead, usually typically fall under the category of "artificial deadline".

-*Quick one sentence describing what an artificial deadline is*
+    TODO: Quick one sentence describing what an artificial deadline is

-CTA: Learn more about how to spot and manage artificial deadlines from a client [here](artificial deadlines post).

 I like to think of working with client deadlines as similar to the mindset of a firefighter because I am being reactive in responding to what the client needs.